Maximbrg/IGSA/README.md

 - algorithm:: 0 - IGSA, 1 - A* Semantic
 - path:: the path to the project directory

-3. run the main.py file
+3. Run the main.py file